A helpful cordial presence apparently is a member of the governing Committee.

 Eliza loved what she did and raised her family here.
 She had had little education, but was a motivated, hard worker, who put her all into her Tavern.
 Her warm hospitality, pleasant disposition and wonderful service she offered to her guests made her Tavern business a success.

-In the 1840s the Lucas Tavern became a private home for over 100 years.
-The building was abandoned in the 1960s, but fortunately the Landmarks Foundation stepped in to rescue it during 1978 and moved the famous Tavern into Old Alabama Town.
+In the 1840s the Lucas Tavern became a private home and stayed that way for over 100 years.
+The building was abandoned in the 1960s, but fortunately the Landmarks Foundation stepped in to rescue it in 1978 and moved the famous Tavern into Old Alabama Town.
 Restoration of Lucas Tavern was completed in 1980.

 The spirit of Eliza Lucas became active in 1980, after the renovations of the Tavern was complete, and the living had moved into the offices, located in the old bedrooms.
-Not only was her beloved Tavern restored, but she once again had people coming, visiting and occupying her Tavern.
+Not only was her beloved Tavern restored, but she once again had people coming, visiting and occupying it.